 Norwegian Ministry of Justice and Public Security publishes analysis of changes in lawyer regulation

-Following the March 2015 report submitted by the Advokatlovutvalget (the Lawyer Commission), which suggested changes to the regulation of lawyers in Norway (Report in Norwegian available here), the Norwegian Ministry of Justice and Public Security has decided to further evaluate the recommendations.
-The Ministry has commissioned research consultancy Copenhagen Economics to provide further analysis on two of the…
+Following the March 2015 report submitted by the Advokatlovutvalget (the Lawyer Commission), which suggested changes to the regulation of lawyers in Norway (see the report in Norwegian), the Norwegian Ministry of Justice and Public Security has decided to further evaluate the recommendations.
+The Ministry has commissioned research consultancy Copenhagen Economics to provide further analysis on two…

 ABA approves resolution to expand access to justice